tryscer/flock/flock-music.md

 ​	I look around, to see who in the crowd is a seasoned fan.
 In the light coming from the stage I see the most extravagant group of people I've ever seen: men in Pompadour hairs wearing denim jackets and women in poodle skirts, long and multicolored and bearing appliqués of rails and trains; here a white boy in a midnight-blue suit is hugging a black girl with pin curls in her hair and a pencil skirt revealing her knees; there two guys in oversized Zoot suits, looking like mini Elvises, are hooting at the stage; there two girls in circle skirts and slim waists are twirling around each other, each a little whirlpool of fabric.
 ​	"How many of you, how many," says Ruth, "Have boarded the Steam Pillars train all the way back at the Coal Woodshed?"
 ​	Two voices call and shout and the rest of the crowd laughs.
 ​	"Who here came on board in Charleston?
-Who in ==birmingham?==" asks Ruth, and more people sound off.
+Who in Raleigh?" asks Ruth, and more people sound off.
 The winding, complicated rhythm engulfs me.
 ​	"How many in Wilmington?
 How many came here from the Henrico county fair this morning?"
 ​	Cindy and I hoot.
 Eleanore shouts, "Go Eddie!
 Give'em **steam!**"
 ​	​"How many came straight from the Second Avenue demonstration?"